jasper-zanjani/linux/docs/Security/index.md

     After several years of contributions to the xz project, apparently made in good faith, Jia Tan ultimately became maintainer of the project.

     A [timeline](https://research.swtch.com/xz-timeline) has been compiled on the clues left by Jia Tan in the xz project's git commit history as well as various communications.

+-   #### Library injection vulnerability

+    ---

+    Similar to DLL files on Windows systems, **.so** ("shared object") library files on Linux allow code to be shared by various processes.
+    They are vulnerable to **injection attacks**.

+    One file in particular, **linux-vdso.so.1**, finds and locates other shared libraries and is mapped by the kernel into the address space of every process.
+    This library-loading mechanism can be exploited through the use of the environment variable **`LD_PRELOAD`**, which is considered the most convenient way to load a shared library in a process at startup.
+    If defined, this variable is read by the system and the library is loaded [immediately](https://www.networkworld.com/article/3404621/tracking-down-library-injections-on-linux.html) after linux-vdso.so.1 into every process that is run.

+    This attack can be detected using the [**osquery**](https://osquery.io/) tool.
+    This tool represents the system as a relational database which can then be queried, in particular against the **process\_envs** table.

 </div>